 This was supposed to be a horror story set on Planet A, and a parody of the, ahem, literary techniques in various works of Internet fiction such as Slenderman.

 I really struggled writing this due to my depression acting up pretty bad during the time.
 The novel ended up being a complete and utter mess, and not even funny.
 Had a few good ideas, though.

 Blessings of the Graveship (2017)

-A sci-fi tale about an intendured servant working on a spaceship who runs into a mysterious giant spaceship of the dead, gets blown to space, joins the crew and gets her revenge against a very evil sci-fi megacorporation.
+An intendured servant is assigned to work on a spaceship.
+After the ship runs into a mysterious giant spaceship of the dead, she gets blown to space, joins the undead crew and gets her revenge against a very evil sci-fi megacorporation.

-Unlike the previous few attempts, this was vaguely workable, though it’d need a complete rewrite.
+Unlike many of the previous attempts, this was vaguely workable, though it’d need a complete rewrite.
 I mostly wrote it just to see if I could complete NaNoWriMo on my Commodore 64.
+I could.

 A young guy is about to join a prestigious adventuring company.
 The first assignment meant to test his mettle leads them to a forgotten valley — which actually turns out to be far from abandoned…